Wilmer Valderrama and His Fiancée Amanda Pacheco Welcome Their First Baby - E! Online

 Gabrielle Union added, "Ahhhhhh CONGRATS my friend!!!!!"

 Rumer Willis wrote, "Congratulations you guys, so happy for you.
-I can't wIt to meet her."
+I can't wIt [sic] to meet her."

 The couple, who announced their engagement on New Year's Day last year, only shared that they were expecting their first child in December.
 The pair posted their cool, car-themed maternity photoshoot on Instagram, along with that same hashtag, #ItsJustUs3Now.